 MarkusPfundstein/mcp-gsuite — The Focused Alternative

-What it is: mcp-gsuite (477 stars, 96 forks) covers Gmail and Google Calendar only.
+What it is: mcp-gsuite (486 stars, 98 forks — modest growth from 477/96 in March) covers Gmail and Google Calendar only.
 If you don’t need Docs, Sheets, Slides, and the rest, this is a narrower-scope option.
+67 total commits.

 Gmail tools: Query emails (flexible search), get email by ID, create draft, delete draft, reply to emails, save attachments.

 Why consider it: Smaller scope means fewer OAuth permissions requested.
 The tool set covers the most common email operations without the overhead of a 12-service server.
-Actively maintained (v0.4.1).
+Actively maintained with steady community engagement.

 Gmail-Only Servers